 One of the major uses of Linezolid in today’s clinical setting is as an alternative to vancomycin in fighting MRSA infections, particularly in those who may not be suitable candidates for vancomycin use.

-VRE (Vancomycin Resistant Enterococci) are organisms that continue to be a concern, due their deleterious effects, broad drug resistance, and difficulty in being eradicated.
+VRE (Vancomycin-Resistant Enterococci) are organisms that continue to be a concern due to their deleterious effects, broad drug resistance, and difficulty in being eradicated.
 It has been discovered that certain VRE strains are even now developing resistance to Linezolid.

 Thrombocytopenia is the most common blood dyscrasia caused by Linezolid.
 Careful monitoring of platelet count and symptoms of bleeding, particularly in patients on antiplatelet therapy such as aspirin, is warranted.

-Extreme caution should be exercised in patients that exhibit a constellation of multisystem excitation symptoms indicative of serotonin syndrome.
-These include confusion, agitation, hallucinations, seizures, hyperthermia, shivering, tachycardia, rhabdomyolysis, and possibly organ failure in the most severe cases.
-Patients on Linezolid should not combine the drug with SSRI’s (Selective Serotonin Reuptake Inhibitors) and they should wait 2 weeks after stopping an MAO-I (monoamine oxidase inhibitor), as serotonin syndrome can occur.
+Exercise extreme caution for patients that exhibit a constellation of multisystem excitation symptoms indicative of serotonin syndrome.
+These symptoms include confusion, agitation, hallucinations, seizures, hyperthermia, shivering, tachycardia, rhabdomyolysis, and possibly organ failure in the most severe cases.
+Patients on Linezolid should not combine the drug with SSRIs (Selective Serotonin Reuptake Inhibitors), and they should wait 2 weeks after stopping an MAO-I (monoamine oxidase inhibitor) as serotonin syndrome can occur.

 Foods such as aged cheese, fava bean pods, soy sauce, soybean-based foods, cured or aged meat, sauerkraut, beer on tap, and Marmite yeast extract should be avoided in patients taking Linezolid, as they contain high amounts of tyramine.
-Additionally, food at risk for being spoiled, including meat, poultry or fish should all be avoided in patients currently taking Linezolid.
-Consumption of these foods can lead to tyramine excess, which may result in a dangerous blood pressure changes, and the associated symptoms of chest pain, tachycardia, confusion, headaches, nausea and vomiting, vision changes, epistaxis and anxiety.
+Additionally, food at risk of being spoiled, including meat, poultry, or fish should all be avoided in patients currently taking Linezolid.
+Consumption of these foods can lead to tyramine excess, which may result in dangerous blood pressure changes and the associated symptoms of chest pain, tachycardia, confusion, headaches, nausea and vomiting, vision changes, epistaxis, and anxiety.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.